PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 When you compile and flash this program, you'll see that when you wave your hand in front of the PIR sensor, the color of the LED changes to green, and the LED always turns off after 5 seconds.

-When the connection to mbed Cloud is created, the onboard LED blinks faster.
+When the connection to Mbed Cloud is created, the onboard LED blinks faster.
 You can now control this device from the cloud.

 <span class="notes">**Note:** No connection?
 [Inspect the logs on the device](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/debugging/printf/).</span>